Will Sampson

-William Sampson Jr. (September 27, 1933 – June 3, 1987) was a Muscogee Nation painter, actor, and rodeo performer.
-He is best known for his performance as the apparently mute Chief Bromden in the 1975 film One Flew Over the Cuckoo's Nest and as Crazy Horse in the 1977 western The White Buffalo, as well as his roles as Taylor in Poltergeist II: The Other Side and Ten Bears in 1976's The Outlaw Josey Wales.
+William Sampson Jr. (September 27, 1933 – June 3, 1987) was a Native American painter, actor, and rodeo performer.
+He was best known for his performance as the apparently mute Chief Bromden in the 1975 film One Flew Over the Cuckoo's Nest and as Crazy Horse in the 1977 western The White Buffalo, as well as his roles as Taylor in Poltergeist II: The Other Side and Ten Bears in 1976's The Outlaw Josey Wales.

-Life and career
+Early life

-William "Will" Sampson Jr., born in Okmulgee County, Oklahoma to William "Wiley" Sampson Sr. and Mabel Sampson (née Lewis), was a citizen of the Muscogee Nation, a tribe from the Southeastern Woodlands.
-Sampson Jr. had at least five children: William Lance Sampson Junior who died after driving drunk on the reservation.
-Samsoche "Sam" and Lumhe "Micco" Sampson (of the Sampson Brothers Duo), actor Timothy "Tim" James Sampson, and Robert Benjamin Sampson.
-The Sampson Brothers Duo are known for their traditional fancy and grass dances.
-His son Robert was murdered in Tulsa in 2013.
+Sampson was born in Okmulgee County, Oklahoma to William "Wiley" Sampson Sr. and Mabel Sampson (née Lewis).
+He and his family were members of the Muscogee Nation.

+Career

 Rodeo performer

 Sampson competed in rodeos for about 20 years.
-His specialty was bronco busting, and he was on the rodeo circuit when One Flew Over the Cuckoo's Nest producers Saul Zaentz and Michael Douglas were looking for a large Native American to play the role of Chief Bromden.
-Sampson stood 6 ft 7 in tall.
+His specialty was bronco busting, and he was on the rodeo circuit when One Flew Over the Cuckoo's Nest producers Saul Zaentz and Michael Douglas were looking for a large Native American man to play the role of Chief Bromden.
+Sampson stood 6 ft 7 in (201 cm) tall.
 Rodeo announcer Mel Lambert mentioned Sampson to them, and after lengthy efforts to find him, they hired him on the strength of an interview.
-He had never acted before.
+Sampson's only prior acting experience was as an extra in the B-movie Crazy Mama.